|

 Security Analysis,

+responsible for the transportation sector.
 Before joining the financial sector, Williams was a partner in a

 consulting engineering firm, a general manager of a high technology

+company, and portfolio manager in a venture capital firm.
 Williams holds three degrees from the University of Toronto – a

 Master of Business Administration, a Master of Applied Science in